kaelig/moniteur/README.md

   -e, --engine [type]  Specify database engine [filesystem, redis]
 ```

-Create a `.moniteur.json` file where you'd like to monitor asset sizes:
+Create a `moniteur.json` file in the directory where asset sizes
+should be stored (typically: the root directory of your project):

 ```json
 {